RabindraManandhar/IoT-Data-Pipeline/k8s/README.md

 - `Real-time Processing`: Sub-second latency from sensor to database.
 - `High availability`: 3-node Kafka cluster with replication factor 3.
 - `Time-series Optimization`: TimescaleDB with automatic compression and retention.
 - `Schema Evolution`: Avro serialization with backward compabiliity.
 - `Comprehensive Monitoring`: Prometheus metrics with Grafana dashboards.
-- `Containerization and Orchestration`: Docker containers and GKE orchestration.
+- `Containerization and Orchestration`: Docker containers and k8s orchestration.
 - `Infrastructure as Code`: Complete Terraform configuration

 ## Use Cases